fission-codes/spec/dialog/dialog/query-engine.md

 Implementations MAY define their own sinks, but sinks SHOULD be non-blocking, and are RECOMMENDED to perform any blocking or IO-intensive operations asynchronously.

-Implementations MAY also support user defined sinks, such as to facilitate the integration of Dialog into external systems for persistency or communication.
+Implementations MAY also support user defined sinks, such as to facilitate the integration of Dialog into external systems for persistence or communication.